spwhitton/consfigurator/doc/introduction.rst

 	    (apt:uses-parent-proxy) ; use the apt-cacher-ng set up outside chroot (apt:uses-parent-mirrors))) ; use the apt mirror set up above

-    Here, "spwhitton" is my username on athena; we have to tell Consfigurator what user it will be when it tries to sudo, so it knows whose password it needs.
-If you have passwordless sudo access configured, you can skip the ``:AS`` keyword parameter and its argument.
+    This assumes that you have your SSH agent etc. set up such that you can ssh to root on athena without having to type a password into ssh's stdin.
+    You should also enable SSH connection sharing.

 5. Get a Lisp REPL started up -- ``M-x slime`` in Emacs or ``sbcl`` at a shell prompt.
 Evaluate ``(asdf:load-system "com.example.consfig")``, then ``(in-package :com.example.consfig)`` (or ``C-c ~`` in Emacs).

-6. You should now be able to evaluate ``(athena.example.com)`` to deploy properties to athena, using the connection chain of SSH, sudo and then handing over to a remote Lisp image.
+6. You should now be able to evaluate ``(athena.example.com)`` to deploy properties to athena, using the connection chain of SSH and then handing over to a remote Lisp image.

 Other things to try
 ~~~~~~~~~~~~~~~~~~~